foorenxiang/AirSim/MavLinkCom/README.md

 # Welcome to MavLinkCom

 MavLinkCom is a cross-platform C++ library that helps connect to and communicate with [MavLink](https://github.com/mavlink/mavlink) based vehicles.
-Specifically this library is designed to work well with [PX4](https://github.com/PX4/Firmware) based drones.
+Specifically this library is designed to work well with [PX4](https://github.com/PX4/Firmware) and [ArduPilot](https://github.com/ArduPilot/ardupilot) based drones.

 ## Design